Joshua Ryne Goldberg: European88 and Reddit

 On Reddit, Goldberg made thousands of racist posts under the neo-Nazi persona "European88."
 Under this persona, Goldberg created and moderated many controversial Reddit communities that were racist in nature, including being a moderator for the "r/CoonTown" subreddit.

 Many subreddits he created or moderated, including "r/CoonTown", were banned during a period when Reddit's content policy was revised in August 2015.

 "Michael Slay"

 Goldberg posted on the neo-Nazi website The Daily Stormer as "Michael Slay".

 Upon his arrest and unveiling, the administrator of the site removed his posts.

-He used this persona to criticize Mariam Veiszadeh, writing more than one Daily Stormer article about her.
+In 2022, while serving time in American federal prison, Goldberg published an article on the self-publishing website Medium detailing how he became a writer for The Daily Stormer and mocking The Daily Stormer founder Andrew Anglin.

 Other personas

 Times of Israel blog hoax

 In April 2015, Goldberg covertly wrote and posted a hoax article on a Times of Israel blog calling for the extermination of the Palestinian people.
 The article was ostensibly written by Josh Bornstein, a Jewish Australian lawyer, and triggered widespread condemnation.
 Bornstein immediately disavowed responsibility for the post, which was deleted by The Times of Israel.
 It has since been shown and accepted that Bornstein was the victim of the malicious hoax by Goldberg.

 Initially, it was believed that the hoax was perpetrated by white supremacists.
 In May 2015, Bornstein faced online threats from Goldberg's Australi Witness Twitter account, and it was only later learned that Goldberg was responsible for the hoaxing.